AnalyticAce/Quantitative-Finance/RSI_BOOM_SELL_STRATEGY/README.md

 The `Source` directory contains auxiliary files used in the project:

-- `ascii.txt`: ASCII art used for decorative purposes.
+- `text/ascii.txt`: ASCII art used for decorative purposes.
-- `backtest.png`: An image showcasing the performance of the strategy during backtesting.
+- `image/backtest.png`: An image showcasing the performance of the strategy during backtesting.
-- `profit.png`: An image showcasing the profit generated during backtesting.
+- `image/profit.png`: An image showcasing the profit generated during backtesting.
-- `requirements.txt`: A file listing the required Python packages and their versions to run the Maverick RSI Strategy.
-You can install these dependencies using `pip` with the command `pip install -r Source/requirements.txt`.
+- `text/requirements.txt`: A file listing the required Python packages and their versions to run the Maverick RSI Strategy.
+You can install these dependencies using `pip` with the command `pip install -r Source/text/requirements.txt`.

 ## Strategy